-The Central Wyoming College Music Department presents a Ceremony of Carols and Readings Sunday, December 9, 2012, at 3 p.m. in the Robert A. Peck Arts Center Theatre.
+Central Wyoming College graduates a class of 17 nurses Thursday, May 10 at the 28th annual CWC Nurses’ Pinning in the Robert A. Peck Arts Center Theatre.

 The construction of Central Wyoming College's new Health and Science Center is underway which will pose some problems for students and visitors coming to campus this summer.

 Students in kindergarten through grade 12 are invited to audition for the local production of “Snow White and the Seven Dwarfs” by the Missoula Children’s Theatre.

 A pair of Central Wyoming College students presents information from a more than three-year undergraduate research project on West Nile Virus in Fremont County at a Wednesday, March 21 colloquium.

 The winners of the annual Central Wyoming College Juried Student Art Exhibit are announced at an April 19 reception in the Robert A. Peck Arts Center Gallery.